SamuelOjo-DB/Sales_Analysis_SQL/README.md

 # Sales_Analysis_SQL

 ### Project Overview
-This project seeks to impliment ETL priciples with Excel and SQL.
-Retail sales data will be imported into SQL after transforming it into an appropreate format from Excel and the database will be queried to answer business questions.
+This project seeks to implement ETL principles with Excel and SQL.
+Retail sales data will be imported into SQL after transforming it into an appropriate format from Excel and the database will be queried to answer business questions.

 ### Data Source
 The Retail dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset?resource=download)